thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Monday, 17 April 2023
+### Daily Rundown on Tuesday, 18 April 2023

-- The average temperature today is 12.55˚C;
+- The average temperature today is 12.26˚C;
-- With highs of 13.53˚C and lows of 6.25˚C.
+- With highs of 12.54˚C and lows of 4.37˚C.
-- You can expect light rain for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->